 10. Make sure your housing association advertises your shared ownership property effectively during the first 8 weeks that they have to find you a buyer

 Ask them how they are going to be marketing your shared ownership property.
-They should consider advertising your shared ownership property our specialist portal as well as their own website and the help to buy agent they will be using.
+They should consider advertising your shared ownership property on our specialist portal as well as their own website and the help to buy agent they will be using.
 Why not ask them to use MovingSoon too!

 How have you found the process for selling your existing shared ownership property?
 If you would like to tell us your story please get in touch.